alexcodeberlin/Dapp-Voting-System/README.md

 13. Copy the account from "receiverAddress" into "address voterAddress" beside the Button "getVote".

 14. Click on "getVote".
-In the output you see the address which you voted in step 10 and deleted the vote in step 11 -> zero votes. candidateAddress?? get vote to see if there any votes are or no.
+In the output you see the address which you voted in step 10

 <br> <br>
 # 3. Code Documentation